Love Has Many Faces: Critical reception

 The New York Times was unimpressed: “Everything has been done to make Lana Turner feel at home in Love Has Many Faces, starting geographically.
 The picture, shot in color in Acapulco and Mexico City, provides a radiant background of natural scenery and swanky interiors as befits a glamour queen...It’s all here—everything but a good picture.
 For this dramatic Columbia round-up of some resort parasites...is the glossiest kind of junk, even for Miss Turner.
 If ever baloney needed mustard, it was yesterday.
 There must have been some lying around Acapulco Beach, along with the cast...Miss Turner is finally done in by a bull.
 That’s right—a bull.
 There’s plenty of it in Love Has Many Faces.”

+Variety wrote: "Alexander Singer's direction gets the utmost in values from his story and cast, although none of latter is particularly sympathetic. ...
+Miss Turner lends conviction im a demanding part and Robertson is forceful as her husband who married her for her money but finds his life distasteful."

+Boxoffice wrote: "The rarefied atmosphere that only great wealth and ample leisure can create is presented in glowing Eastman Color and Lana Turner's blonde and brown-skinned beauty is further glorified by the Edith Head wardrobe that makes women in the audience gasp."